-• MDF walls shall be covered with 3/4" A/C

-plywood, painted with fire retardant paint. • "STI EZ Path" shall be utilized in high density wiring locations for all fire-stop penetrations.
-Communications Under Ground Ducts & Racewavs

-• Two (2) - 4" outside plant conduits routed in two separate and diverse directions will be required for connectivity to the building from the property line.

-Communication duct bank shall not be concrete encased, with the top of the conduit a minimum of 30" below finished grade.
-All communication duct bank which passes under the building foundations shall be placed in rigid metal conduit for a distance of 5' outside the foundation perimeter.

-• A minimum of 8" of buried clearance between electrical conduit and communications conduit is required.

-• No elbows or 90-degree turns are allowed inside maintenance holes to allow for cable bend radius.

-• All conduit sweeps installed in the duct bank are to be long radius as conditions will allow.
-The minimum bend radius is to be no less than 3ft.

-• Maintenance holes will be sized at 4' x 6' x' 6' and have a 20K load rating.
+- MDF walls shall be covered with 3/4" A/C plywood, painted with fire retardant paint. - "STI EZ Path" shall be utilized in high density wiring locations for all fire-stop penetrations.
+Communications Under Ground Ducts & Raceways - Two (2) 4" outside plant conduits routed in two separate and diverse directions will be required for connectivity to the building from the property line. - Communication duct bank shall not be concrete encased, with the top of the conduit a minimum of 30" below finished grade.
+All communication duct bank which passes under the building foundations shall be placed in rigid metal conduit for a distance of 5' outside the foundation perimeter. - A minimum of 8" of buried clearance between electrical conduit and communications conduit is required. - No elbows or 90-degree turns are allowed inside maintenance holes to allow for cable bend radius. - All conduit sweeps installed in the duct bank are to be long radius as conditions will allow.
+The minimum bend radius is to be no less than 3ft. - Maintenance holes will be sized at 4' x 6' x' 6' and have a 20K load rating.
 Each maintenance hole 30" lid cover to be marked "COMMUNICATIONS".
 All maintenance holes shall have cable routing hardware to support entry/exit cabling, splice enclosures and cable slack.
-Provide wall cores as required and grout and seal penetrations in maintenance hole.

-Underground marking and warning tape shall be provided 12" above the duct bank through the length of the trench.
-Tape to be marked "CAUTION TELEPHONE/DATA CABLE BELOW".

-• Marker balls are required in each straight excavation/trench span between maintenance holes and in excavation/trench span before and after every bend in conduit/duct bank.

-• All conduits shall be plugged with water tight rubber conduit plugs or conduit caps to ensure foreign matter does not enter conduits. • A 5/8" x 10" copper ground rod shall be project.
+Provide wall cores as required and grout and seal penetrations in maintenance hole. - Underground marking and warning tape shall be provided 12" above the duct bank through the length of the trench.
+Tape to be marked "CAUTION TELEPHONE/DATA CABLE BELOW". - Marker balls are required in each straight excavation/trench span between maintenance holes and in excavation/trench span before and after every bend in conduit/duct bank. - All conduits shall be plugged with water tight rubber conduit plugs or conduit caps to ensure foreign matter does not enter conduits. - A 5/8" x 10" copper ground rod shall be installed at the base of each maintenance hole.

+• The campus communication's duct bank will consist of four (4) - 4" newly installed PVC Schedule 40 conduits.